Boston College Logo

 Boston College: Brand overview

 Boston College is an institution of higher learning owned by the Jesuit Society.
 It is a college because it has chosen to maintain a historical connection to its roots.
-However, it is a university with a broad educational and deep research focus, rated R1.
+However, it is a university with a broad educational focus and deep research, rated R1.
 John McElroy founded it in 1863 in Chestnut Hill, Massachusetts.
 It is now the largest institution, with eight schools and colleges.
-The institution has undergraduate, graduate, and doctoral degrees.
-Its athletic teams also carry the Eagles name, compete in NCAA Division I, and represent the Atlantic Coast Conference.
+The institution offers undergraduate, graduate, and doctoral degrees.
+Its athletic teams also carry the Eagles’ name, compete in NCAA Division I, and represent the Atlantic Coast Conference.
 The Boston College field hockey players are particularly famous, having won five national championships.
-The main campus building is a significant architectural landmark, an early example of Gothic Revival style in North America.
+The main campus building is a significant architectural landmark, an early example of the Gothic Revival style in North America.

 Meaning and History